Ayomidejoe/NaijaMed_QA_Dataset/README.md

 # NaijaMed_Q-A_Dataset
-This dataset contains questions posed by Nigerians on a dedicated healthcare forum, along with responses provided exclusively by licensed and trained healthcare professionals.
+This dataset contains questions posed by Nigerians on a dedicated healthcare forum and responses provided exclusively by licensed and trained healthcare professionals.
+The dataset reflects health concerns within the Nigerian context, including the use of English and local colloquialisms.
+All answers are reliable, as the platform restricted responses to verified healthcare professionals, ensuring the quality and credibility of the information.